Oil sands tailings ponds (Canada): Size and scope

+Tailings volumes and the areas occupied by tailings facilities have increased over time, although published figures are not always directly comparable, as sources may refer to total tailings, fluid tailings, ponded water, or the surface area of tailings facilities.

 According to an October 2021 Alberta Energy Regulator (AER) report, in 2020 in spite of a decrease in oil production, oil sands tailings ponds grew another 90 million cubic meters in 2020 containing 1.36 billion cubic metres of fluids.
 This represents a surface comparable to "1.7 times the size of Vancouver".

 In 2008 tailings ponds held 732 billion litres of tailings.
 By 2009, as tailing ponds continued to proliferate and volumes of fluid tailings increased, the Energy Resources Conservation Board of Alberta issued Directive 074 to force oil companies to manage tailings based on aggressive criteria.

 By 2013, the Government of Alberta reported that tailings ponds covered an area of about 77 km2.
 According to a Calgary Herald article, by September 2017, the tailings ponds held c."1.2 trillion litres of contaminated water" and covered about 220 km2.

+According to the Alberta Energy Regulator (AER), the total volume of fluid tailings—new and legacy tailings combined—at oil sands mine sites in the Athabasca oil sands region increased from 1,441 million cubic metres in 2022 to 1,486 million cubic metres in 2023.
+Over the same period, the volume of water held in fluid tailings ponds in the region decreased from 417.5 million cubic metres to 391.1 million cubic metres.